Publish to web from Power BI

 Review the warning, as shown here, and confirm that the data is okay to embed in a public website.
 If it is, select Publish.

-A dialog appears with a link.
-Select the link to send it in email, or copy the HTML.
+Make those changes first.
+Then copy the link to send it in email, or copy the HTML to paste into a website.
 You can embed it in code such as an iFrame, or paste it directly into a web page or blog.

 If you previously created an embed code for a report and you select Publish to web, you won't see the dialogs in steps 2-4.
-Instead, the Embed code dialog appears:
+Instead, you see the Embed code dialog.

 You can only create one embed code for each report.